wp-plugins/media-library-assistant/readme.txt

 Media Library Assistant includes many images drawn (with permission) from the [Crystal Project Icons](http://www.softicons.com/free-icons/system-icons/crystal-project-icons-by-everaldo-coelho), created by [Everaldo Coelho](http://www.everaldo.com), founder of [Yellowicon](http://www.yellowicon.com).

 <h4>NEW!
 Hooks for the Edit Media additional meta boxes</h4>
 Media Library Assistant adds support for the "Custom Fields" meta box to the Media/Edit Media screen.
 MLA also adds several meta boxes to this screen with more information about the item and where it is  used on your site.
-You can enable/disable the additional meta boxes with an option on the Settings/Media LIbrary Assistant General tab.
+You can enable/disable the additional meta boxes with an option on the Settings/Media Library Assistant General tab.

 You can also make individual changes in which meta boxes are displayed and in their content by using one or more of the filters MLA provides.
 An example of using the hooks from a simple, stand-alone plugin can be found at /media-library-assistant/examples/mla-metabox-hooks-example.php.txt.
 To run the example: